EMMADevelopment/inapp-plugin-prism-ios/README.md

 1. Open Xcode and select File > Swift Packages > Add Package Dependency
 2. Add the repo url and select version 4.9.0+ as minimum or master branch

+> **Warning**
+>
+> Version 1.3 depends of EMMA SDK 4.14.0 if your project cannot update force package tag to previous version 1.2

 ## Integration

 Import the library in AppDelegate and add plugin class to SDK.